 To demonstrate the difficulties and peculiarities involved in technical translations, here are a few examples:

 1. Patent translation.
-Patents are governed by practical and legal requirements and they have special demands as well.
+Practical and legal requirements govern patterns and they have special demands as well.
 As one patent translator puts it, translating patents means carefully crafting a broad claim to cover all bases for every possible applications in the future of a new product, technique, device or method.
-At the same time, very little new and real information should be disclosed because doing so would limit the scope of the claim of the patent.
+At the same time, we don’t disclose a lot of new and real information because it limits the scope of the claim of the patent.

 2. User manuals.
-Online help is included in this category.
-This is one type of document that is closely associated with technical translation.
+Online help falls into this category of technical translation.
 Its tone must be objective, and without a hint of subjectivity or sign of the author.
 User manuals require straightforward writing and simplified language to make it easier for the user to comprehend.

 In this regard, user manual translation can benefit from automated or machine translation with post-editing by a human translator.
 The volume of user manuals technology and manufacturing firms must provide can greatly benefit from automated translation to a certain degree.
 At least using a translation memory tool will help speed up the translation and reduce the cost.

 Technical translations are different from regular types of translations.
-They demand more than just fluency in a target language.
+A technical translation demands more than just fluency in a target language.
 They need more involvement from the linguist.
 The complexity and delicate nature of the technical source material intensifies the importance of a subtle approach that requires years of experience, subject matter expertise and perfect technical writing skills.